viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Smart machines are an integral part of our daily lives.
 From our phones to traffic lights, these machines rely on their ability to process and respond to data.
-However, as the amount of data collected by these devices continues to grow, it becomes important to not only to process it, but also to organize and manage it effectively.
+However, as the amount of data collected by these devices continues to grow, it becomes important to not only process it, but also to organize and manage it effectively.

-This tutorial will guide you through using the color filter module to selectively capture and synchronize image data with [Viam's cloud](/services/data/#cloud-sync).
+This tutorial will guide you through using the color filter module to selectively capture and synchronize image data for pet photography with [Viam's cloud](/services/data/#cloud-sync).
+You can follow these steps to enhance your data management whether you're configuring a camera to take pictures of your pet, or working with any robot equipped with a [camera]()component.

-While the color filter selects image data from a camera, these same principles can be applied to various components, including [sensors](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter).
+While the color filter module you use in this tutorial selects image data from a camera, these same principles can be applied to various components, including for filtering [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter) data.
-The filter modular component allows you to increase the precision of your model's [data capture](/services/data/#data-capture) and determine which readings to store.
+The filter modular component allows you to [store data](/services/data/#data-capture) only when that data meets certain conditions you set.
-This can help you to avoid sifting through unwanted data captures and ensures that only the data you're interested in is in Viam's cloud.
+This can help you to avoid sifting through unwanted data captures and ensures that only the data you're interested in gets stored in Viam's cloud.

 ## Hardware Requirements